rhondanovah/rhondanovah.github.io/nft-guide.md

 ![](https://cdn-images-1.medium.com/max/1200/0*FJoJWj-yc1OcCJY8.jpg)

-**❗️ When you sign up for Metamask it is important that you do not share or lose your SEED PHRASE and PASSWORD!
+**❗️ NOTE: When you sign up for Metamask it is important that you do not share or lose your SEED PHRASE and PASSWORD!
 Sharing your Metamask seed phrase or password to anyone will allow access to your assets and NFTs.
 Keep them both in a secure place ❗️**

 Each Metamask wallet comes with it's own unique address.
 You'll use **this** address when sending ETH from Coinbase to your Metamask wallet.
 More on addresses and viewing your account details [here](https://metamask.zendesk.com/hc/en-us/articles/360015488791-How-to-view-your-account-details-public-address).